kekker/demo/content/docs/getting-started/get-started.md

 ### Sandbox access

 After filling in the registration form you will receive email to the specified email address with the sanbox access information:
-* UID ChannelID is necessary for working with the sandbox and should be provided each time you access the http methods;
+* UID ChannelID is necessary for working with the sandbox and should be provided each time you access the http methods
-* Login, password and their base64 form (Authentication header);
+* Login, password and their base64 form (Authentication header)
 * A file with settings to run test Postman script

 ### Tools needed for sandbox